bentlema/puppet-tutorial-pe/tutorial/vbox/12-Git-Basics.md

 ### The Repository

-A "Git Repo" is just just a self-contained bundle of files along with its commit history.
+A "Git Repo" is just a self-contained bundle of files along with its commit history.
 As mentioned previously, this *commit history* is like a stream of snapshots.
 Typically the files in a Git Repo are source code--in our case: Puppet Manifests.
 However, a Git repo can contain any text and/or binary files.
 Usually binary files